sdoms/mapping_scripts/README.md

 (all\_genotypes\_all\_samples.Rdata), the pre-LD-filtered SNPs “hybrid\_f2\_5”, and the cleaned genotypes “clean\_f2”.

-# Cleaning
+# 1. Cleaning
+First, we start with a quality control of the genotype data.
 Script 1\_cleaning\_snps.R uses Argyle R package and PLINK to clean the genotype data.
+We remove:
+* Non-biallelic SNPs
+* Individuals and SNPs with high levels of missingness (>0.1)
+* SNPs with low MAF frequency (<0.05)
+* SNPs out of Hardy-Weinberg equilibrium (P<.00001)
+* SNPs pairwise LD > 0.9 in a window size of 5 SNPs by SNP

 Script 2\_consensus\_F0.R calculates the consensus in the G0 generation.

-# Kinship

-Using GEMMA to calculate kinship matrices.

-# Heritability
+# 2. Heritability
+The script snp_heritability_lme4qtl.R uses GEMMA to calculate a kinship matrix and will then use lme4QTL to calculate the SNP-based heritability estimates and make the plot (Fig. 1 A-B).

-Calculation of the heritability estimates and the correlation with the cospeciation rates by Groussin et al. 2017.
+"cospec_vs_herit.R" combines the SNP-based heritability estimates with the cospeciation rates calculates by Groussin et al (2017) to make Fig 1C-D.

-# Association mapping
+# 3. Association mapping

 Folder ’Run\_script" contains separate scripts for the autosomes and the X chromosome.
+This script takes the phenotypes and genotypes as input.
+The taxa abundances are first inverse.logit transformed.
+GEMMA is used for calculating kinship matrices using the leave-one-chromosome-out approach.
+Using the lme4QTl R package, we calculate a null model with the mating pair and the kinship matrix as random effects and a snp model that has the additive and the dominance effect of the SNP.
+We use an anova test to determine the significance.

+# 4. Summary Tables
+gwascanSummaries.R combines SNPs within 10Mb from each other into single regions and expands those regions with SNPs in LD (>0.9).
+It then uses biomart and mm10 mouse genome to determine the genes within those intervals.

+# 5. Enrichment analysis

+Enrichment analysis of the genes closest to the significant SNPs using the clusterProfiler R package.

-# Plotting
+# 6. Plotting

 ## Manhattan plots